 Common symptoms of depression include feeling sad, hopeless, empty, or having lost interest in the things that previously gave you pleasure.
 But other, less obvious symptoms also may signal depression, including:

 - Anger, irritability, and impatience.
 You may feel irritated and angry at family, friends, or co-workers, or overreact to small things.

 - Sleep problems.
 You may have trouble sleeping, or you may wake up very early in the morning.
 Or you may sleep too much and find it hard to get up in the morning.

 - Anxiety.
 You may have symptoms such as anxiety, worry, restlessness, and tension.
 Anxiety and depression often occur together, even though they are two separate problems.

 - Crying.
 Crying spells, crying over nothing at all, or crying about small things that normally wouldn't bother you may be signs of depression.

 - Inability to concentrate.
 If you are depressed, you may be forgetful, have trouble making decisions, or find it hard to concentrate.

 - Pain.
 If you have aches and pains that don't respond to treatment, including joint pain, back pain, limb pain, or stomach pain, they could be signs of depression.
 Many people with depression go to their doctor because of these types of physical symptoms, and don't even realize that they are depressed.

 - Substance abuse.
-Having a drug or alcohol problem may hide an underlying problem with depression.
+Having a drug or alcohol problem may hide an underlying problem with depression, or may also be causing the symptoms of depression.
 Substance abuse and depression often go hand in hand.

 - Appetite changes.
 You may have no desire to eat, or you may overeat in an effort to feel better.